e-schuh/aml-project/PROBLEMSETTING.md

 With this notation, the RL problem is formulated as follows.
 The environment has a single state, and given a template τ<sup>c</sup>(a), the action set _M_ consists of the possible choices of subjects (x<sub>1</sub>, x<sub>2</sub>).
 The policy _π<sub>θ</sub>_ is given by the pre-trained model augmented with the debiasing layer, and it determines the action as the subject pair maximising _π<sub>θ</sub>_ when plugged into the template.
 Finally, the reward of an action _a ∈ M_ is given by _r(a) =_ -|_C(τ<sup>c</sup>(a))_|.
 The policy is optimized in the parameters θ of the debiasing layer, while the parameters of the pretrained model are kept frozen.

-3. Comparison of debiased SwissBERT to the original model.
+Step 3.
+Comparison of debiased SwissBERT to the original model.

 We will evaluate the de-biased model using the StereoSet framework, as described in 1).
 We will compute the _ss_ score to evaluate effectiveness of the bias mitigation procedure, while the _lms_ score indicates possible deterioration in the language capabilities of the model.

-4. Qualitative evaluation of transfer learning across languages in the SwissBERT model.
+Step 4.
+Qualitative evaluation of transfer learning across languages in the SwissBERT model.

 The approach outlined in 1) - 3) relies on the multilingual structure of SwissBERT.
 Indeed, we plan to evaluate bias (steps 1) and 3)) on a German translation of the StereoSet dataset, available in [Öztürk et al. (2023)](https://arxiv.org/abs/2307.07331).
 On the other hand, the debiasing procedure described in 2) relies on the English-only UnQover dataset.
 We expect this to be possible thanks to the modular, adapter-based architecture of SwissBERT: we will switch on and off the relevant language adapters in the model depending on the language of the evaluation (resp. training) dataset.